HonzaF-AIE/AddressCZCount/readme.md

 For more information, visit: [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)

 Notes:
 The original data were downloaded in geojson format.
 Then it was formated into csv using python 3.13 and pandas 2.3.
 The data were grouped by city and street/quarter to show the number of address points in each unit.
+The rest of the features was removed.